-However, we couldn’t just leave it at that without investigating it a little further.
-To help you ascertain whether it’s time to re-evaluate your travel policy, we analysed data, gathered from across QBT's entire customer base over the span of a year, and posed the following questions…
+At QBT we like to do our due diligence.
+Which means investigating it a little further.
+To help you decide if it’s time to re-evaluate your travel policy, we analysed data across QBT's entire customer base over the span of a year, and asked ourselves a few key questions.

 In which instances did restricted fares actually save costs?